CGI-FR/IoT-Hub-Portal/dev-guide.md

 On frontend, http client uses a delegating handler [ProblemDetailsHandler](https://github.com/CGI-FR/IoT-Hub-Portal/blob/main/src/AzureIoTHub.Portal/Client/Handlers/ProblemDetailsHandler.cs) to:

-- Execute the http request and wait the response
+* Execute the http request and wait the response
-- If the response is not successful:
+* If the response is not successful:
-  - The body of the response is deserialized to `ProblemDetailsWithExceptionDetails`
+  * The body of the response is deserialized to `ProblemDetailsWithExceptionDetails`
-  - An exception with type `ProblemDetailsException` (inluding the error response) is thrown
+  * An exception with type `ProblemDetailsException` (including the error response) is thrown.

-On blazor views, http calls must be catched to capture any exceptions of type `ProblemDetailsException` to be able to execute any business code to process them.
+On Blazor views, http calls must be catched to capture any exceptions of type `ProblemDetailsException` to be able to execute any business code to process them.

 When an http call fails, the user must be notified visually by the application: A component [Error](https://github.com/CGI-FR/IoT-Hub-Portal/blob/main/src/AzureIoTHub.Portal/Client/Shared/NavMenu.razor) has been made to respond to this use case.
 Below an example on how to:

-- Catch an ProblemDetailsException when making a http call
+* Catch an ProblemDetailsException when making a http call
-- Delegate the exception to the `Error` component, so that it can visually warn the user
+* Delegate the exception to the `Error` component, so that it can visually warn the user

 ```csharp
 @code {